Joshua-Davies/Joshua-Davies/README.md

 ## About Me

-- 🔭 I'm currently working on being random websites.
+- 🔭 I'm currently working on random websites.
 - 🌱 I'm passionate about photography, art, and computer science.
 - 💬 Ask me about last night.
 - 📫 How to reach me: joshuadav808@gmail.com